rudolfix/platform-frontend/docs/saga-migration-guidelines.md

 ### Migration plan

 If you find your self refactoring, changing, editing an untyped saga you are obliged as part of your task as a developer to correctly type the saga.
-The simplest way is to use `Generator<Any,CorrectType,Any>` as that automatically infers the final return type.
+The simplest way is to use `Generator<any, CorrectType, any>` as that automatically infers the final return type.

 What is important for now is the final return of the saga.